Module 5 Quick Field Guide

 Segment Planning Checklist

-- Plan overlap zones of 65 to 100 ft (20 to 30 m), not exactly 50 ft (15 m).
-The 50 ft minimum leaves no room for field adjustment.
+- Plan overlap zones of 65 to 100 ft (20 to 30 m), not exactly 50 ft.
+The 50 ft (15 m) figure is the minimum.
+Planning to that minimum leaves no room for field adjustment

 Field Collection Procedure

 - Each segment is a fully independent scan session.
 Initialize, scan, and end each segment completely before starting the next.
-Do not attempt to bridge segments mid-scan.
+Do not attempt to bridge segments mid-scan

 - Cover the unique area of the segment fully before entering the overlap zone.
-Scan the overlap zone at the end of the segment, not the beginning.
+Scan the overlap zone at the end of the segment, not the beginning

 - Review the LixelGO preview before starting the next segment.
 Check coverage in the unique area and in the overlap zone.
 A gap found now can be rescanned immediately.
-A gap found during processing requires returning to site.
+A gap found during processing requires returning to site

 Processing Reference